polterguy/polterguy.github.io/documentation/index.md

 * [magic.deploy](/documentation/magic.deploy/) - How to deploy Magic to your VPS using Docker.

+## Cloning Magic

+This guide helps you to clone Magic and all of its plugins, to view or edit its code.

+* [magic.clone](/documentation/magic.clone/) - How to clone Magic and its entire codebase.

 ## Support

 If you have a support request of private nature, or another type of request, you can send me